Art, Fashion - - Share

 “Rather than presenting perfection, the works on display explore desire itself – not just as longing, but as a force shaped by memory and intimacy,” explains Naz Balkaya, founder of Display Fever and curator of the exhibition.
 “The Luster becomes a metaphor for contemporary desire: the cravings we pursue, the connections we seek, and the emotional textures that shape our relationships with objects, spaces, and one another.”

-Among the standouts: Solanne Bernard’s surreal ceramic hybrids of body and plant, Faysal Altunbozar’s playful sculptural bodies referencing pleasure and power, and Damaris Athene’s posthuman anatomical reimaginings.
-Meanwhile, Dilara Koz and Ela Kazdal investigate the distortion of visual media and the fragility of perception in a world saturated by images.
+Among the presentation’s standouts are Royal College of Art grad Solanne Bernard’s surreal ceramic hybrids of body and plant, Turkish artist Faysal Altunbozar’s playful sculptures exploring the relationship between pleasure and power, and London-based Damaris Athene’s posthuman anatomical reimaginings.
+Meanwhile, artists Dilara Koz and Ela Kazdal investigate the distortion of visual media and the fragility of perception in a world saturated with images.

 “We’re truly happy to host The Luster as the first exhibition at vitruta King’s Cross, in collaboration with Display Fever,” tells Creative Director, Paralı.
 “From the beginning, this space was imagined as more than a store – a site of exchange, where form, thought and emotion intersect.
 The Luster captures that idea without overstating it: intimate, tactile works set against the raw geometry of the space, each one asking the viewer to consider what we hold onto – and why.”